Fraasi/PDTapp/README.md

 ## PDTapp personal desktop app (WIP)

-PDTapp is a 'little' side project to build a little personal desktop app with electron.
+PDTapp is a 'little' *sideventure*<sup>tm</sup> to build a little personal desktop app with electron.
 I have no idea what the end product will be like.
 Im making this shit up as I go along.
 edit: Looks like I'm dumping all my little projects inside electron here...